H3 (rocket): Development

-MHI oversaw development and leads final assembly of the H3 and its liquid-fuel engines.
-IHI Corporation produces the liquid-fuel engine turbopumps and solid-fuel boosters, Kawasaki Heavy Industries builds the S and L-type payload fairings, and Toray Industries supplies the carbon fiber and synthetic resin used in the booster motor cases and fairings.
-Beyond Gravity manufactures the W-type fairing based on its standard 5.4 m design.
+MHI was responsible for overall development of the H3 and oversees final assembly of the launch vehicle and its liquid-fuel engines.
+Other major Japanese contributors include IHI Corporation, which produces the liquid-fuel engine turbopumps and solid-fuel boosters; Kawasaki Heavy Industries, which builds the S- and L-type payload fairings; and Toray Industries, which supplies the carbon fiber and synthetic resin used in the booster motor cases and fairings.
+Switzerland-based Beyond Gravity manufactures the W-type fairing, based on its standard 5.4 m design also used on Ariane 6 and Vulcan Centaur.

-The Japanese government authorized development of the H3 on 17 May 2013.
-The vehicle is being jointly developed by JAXA and MHI to support a wide range of commercial satellite launches.
-Compared with the H-IIA, the H3 was designed with simpler, lower-cost engines to reduce manufacturing time, technical risk, and overall expense.
-JAXA and MHI were responsible for preliminary design work, ground facility readiness, new technology development, and manufacturing.
-Cost reduction was the primary design goal, with launch prices projected at about US$37 million.
+Detailed development of the H3 began in 2014 following government approval of the program on 17 May 2013, with MHI serving as the prime contractor and developing the propulsion system jointly with JAXA.
+The H3 was designed to serve government and commercial launch markets.
+Compared with the H-IIA, the H3 was designed with simpler and less expensive engines to reduce manufacturing time, technical risk and overall cost.
+JAXA and MHI were responsible for preliminary design work, development of new technologies, manufacturing and preparation of ground facilities.

-As of 2015, the first H3 launch was planned for Japanese fiscal year (JFY) 2020 in the H3-30 configuration, which lacks solid rocket boosters, followed by a booster-equipped version in JFY21.
+As of 2015, the first H3 launch was planned for Japanese fiscal year (JFY) 2020 in the H330 configuration, which lacks solid rocket boosters, followed by a booster-equipped version in JFY21.
+(Note: A Japanese Fiscal Year starts in April of the year and ends in March of the next year.
+For this case, it denotes launch will occur no earlier than 1 April 2021, and no later than 31 March 2022.)

-The newly developed LE-9 engine was the key to cost reduction, improved safety, and higher thrust.
-The engine employs an expander bleed cycle, a combustion method previously used on the upper-stage LE-5 engine, and never before used on a first-stage.
+The newly developed LE-9 engine was the key to cost reduction, while increasing thrust and improving safety margins.
+The engine employs an expander bleed cycle, a combustion method previously used on the upper-stage LE-5A engine, and never before used on a first-stage.
 While such cycles typically cannot produce high thrust, the LE-9 was designed to reach 1471 kN, making its development one of the most significant challenges of the program.